 Jurisdictional Opinions:

 Barry Smith, 180 Kendrick Ave, add 30 yards of top soil to plant grass.
-The Commission stated no fertilizer are to be used.
-Lauren McKean moved to approve the Jurisdictional Opinion with the condition no fertilizer is to be used; seconded by Michael Fisher; passed 6-0.
+Lauren McKean moved to approve the Jurisdictional Opinion with the condition that no fertilizer is to be used; seconded by Michael Fisher; passed 6-0.

 40 Hiawatha Rd., Map 40 Parcel 76, refurbish existing driveway with native stone.
-John Cumbler was concerned with the rocks going into the road, and stones going into the gutter.
+John Cumbler was concerned about gravel washing into the road and from there into the wetland at Jeremiah’s Gutter.
 Barbara Brennessel recommended using clamshells/oyster shells.
-The Commission does not T-Base to be used.
-The job will be completed by a contractor and Agent Greenberg-Lemos would like to see the contract before the Jurisdictional Opinion will be issued.
+The Commission does not recommend T-Base, i.e. crushed asphalt.
+The job will be completed by a contractor and Agent Greenberg-Lemos would like to see the contract before approval of the Jurisdictional Opinion will be issued.

 43 E. Commercial St., remove one maple tree and one sapling, top a black locust tree, remove a limb from another black locust tree.
-The Commission recommended removing the black locust tree instead of topping it and requested mitigating with planting two 5 gallon bayberry plants.
+The Commission recommended removing the black locust tree instead of topping it and requested mitigating by planting two 5 gallon bayberry plants.
 John Portnoy moved to approve the Jurisdictional Opinion; seconded by Barbara Brennessel; passed 6-0.

 65 Holbrook Ave, (Crocket) cleaning up and trimming a Willow Tree to a height of 25 feet for a view.
-Lauren McKean moved to continue to enable the Commission make a site visit; seconded by Michael Fisher; passed 6-0.
+Lauren McKean moved to continue to enable the Commission to make a site visit; seconded by Michael Fisher; passed 6-0.

 Temporary structures on ponds: (tents, temporary structures).
 John Portnoy stated he had noted several temporary structures in the past and the Commission needs a consistent policy regarding tents and portable gazebos.
-Agent Greenberg-Lemos stated she would like to have an inventory and any observed damage.
-Barbara Brennessel suggested when we discuss docks and piers we could also include temporary structures.
-John Cumbler expressed concern with events on private property (example a wedding with several people).
+Agent Greenberg-Lemos stated she would like to have an inventory and assessment of any observed damage.
+Barbara Brennessel suggested that when we discuss docks and piers we could also include temporary structures.
+John Cumbler expressed concern with events on private property within buffer zones (for example, a wedding with several people).
 Docks and piers are scheduled for the Nov.7 business meeting.

 Meeting Minutes: